piotr022/brightness-manager/README.md

 # brightness-manager
 Program that controls screen brightness, by modyfing monitor device file.
-Mainly intended to be used as a keybinded action, in windows managers that not supporting this feature by default like DWM
+Mainly intended to be used as a keybinded action, in windows managers that not supporting this feature by default like suckless DWM

 #### usage:
 1. Build and install brightness-manager